 But then, us squishy humanists have had a lot of blows from computers in the last few years.
 Maybe the harshest was “band-in-a-box” software, where you tell the computer the mood and time signature you want, and it cranks out perfectly serviceable music, reasonably sad, soaring, or cheerful as you request.
 It’s terrifying to see a computer coldly rolling out facsimiles of what was thought to be the product of a composer’s passion, especially given the unique cultural weight accorded to the emotional turmoil of a Beethoven or a Robert Johnson.

-It helps that the game is built around Gaijin’s best music yet.
-All their titles have featured fun chiptunes sounds, but the music in Bit.Trip Flux has a warmth that’s new for them.
+Gaijin’s titles have featured fun chiptunes sounds, but the music in Bit.Trip Flux has a warmth that’s new for them.

 But then, as some very clever Greeks figured out long ago, music itself is built on a solid foundation of predictable math.
 Long before Charles Babbage built his first adding machine, composers like Bach were toying with demonstrations of how melodies that seem to spring from the heart can be generated by an abstract algorithm.